Free Consultation

 Learn more: How Long After a Car Accident Can Injuries Appear?

-Insurance and liability can get complicated.
-If you’re facing a car accident claim contact our experienced Austin Car Accident Lawyers at TK Injury Lawyers, we are ready to assist.
+At TK Injury Lawyers: Austin Personal Injury Lawyer know that insurance and liability can get complicated.
+If you’re facing a car accident claim, contact us; we are ready to assist.
 Call us at (512) 910-2000 or get a free consultation to protect your rights and gain insight into your situation.

 Trent Kelly obtained his law degree from the University of Arkansas in 2007.
 He is licensed to practice law in Texas and regularly assists clients with their legal matters.
 Trent’s practice is primarily focused on personal injury matters – particularly those involving motor vehicles (such as cars, commercial trucks, 18-wheelers, and motorcycles) and wrongful death – but he also handles various business litigation matters as well.
 Click here to take a look at some complex cases Trent has resolved.